Deep learning of transition probability densities for stochastic asset models with applications in option pricing

 The Fokker-Planck (forward Kolmogorov) equation governs the time evolution of the transition probability for SDEs' solutions \citep{GIS68,FRE85,gardiner2004}.
 In the case of the SDE \eqref{eq:SDE log price}, it takes the form

 with initial condition for a fixed $x$

 where $\delta(\cdot)$ is the Dirac delta function.
-Recall that the full notation for the TPDF is $p(s,y)=p(0,x;s,y).$ Note that the PDE problem Eqs. \eqref{eq:forward equation}-\eqref{eq:delta} is with respect to the variables $(s,y)$ while $x$ is a parameter.
-We recall that the Dirac delta function $\delta(y-x)$ is a function with zero value everywhere except at $x$:
+Recall that the full notation for the TPDF is $p(s,y)=p(0,x;s,y)$ and note that the PDE problem Eqs. \eqref{eq:forward equation}-\eqref{eq:delta} is with respect to the variables $(s,y)$ while $x$ is a parameter.
+Also, the Dirac delta function $\delta(y-x)$ is a function with zero value everywhere except at $x$:

 and $\int_{-\infty}^{+\infty}\delta(y-x)dy=1$.
 Because the function is infinite at the point $y=x$, it is difficult to solve the problem \eqref{eq:forward equation}-\eqref{eq:delta} numerically.
-This limitation extends to approximation via the deep learning approach.
-Since it is tricky to solve the problem \eqref{eq:forward equation}-\eqref{eq:delta} for density, we need a smarter way to deal with this.
-Instead of solving for transition density directly, we first solve for the CDF and then use the CDF to calculate the TPDF.
-This method, as we will show later, is efficient in dealing with evaluating TPDFs.
+This limitation extends to approximation via deep learning.
+Hence, we need to find a way to deal with it.
+To this end, instead of solving for TPDF directly, we first solve for the CDF and then use the CDF to calculate the TPDF.
+This method, as we will show, is efficient in dealing with the evaluation of TPDFs.

-\subsubsection{The backward Kolmogorov equation for cumulative distribution function \\}
+\subsubsection{The backward Kolmogorov equation for cumulative distribution function.}

 We define the CDF of the log-stock price process $X_{t,x}(T)$ at terminal time $T$ and the starting point $(t,x)$ as